 We will introduce you to a comparison chart detailing the top 6 products.
 Hope it will help you have more information to make the best decision !

 The first question is what a waist cincher actually is.
 It’s similar to a corset and is sometimes considered a kind of corset, but it’s a specific category with a specific purpose.
-Like a corset, waist cinchers are a garment that wraps around your waist and compresses it.
+Like a corset, waist cinchers are a garment that wraps around your waist and compresses it (also you can read the best body shapers brands post).
 Both keep their shape and hold your waist in with “boning,” or thin metal or plastic rods that go up and down the garmet, and both usually fasten in the front with hooks and eyes and sometimes have laces in the back to let you adjust the tightness.

 How does waist training work?